BendingSpoons/katana-swift/README.md

 ## Side Effects

 Updating the application's state using pure functions is nice and it has a lot of benefits.
-Real world applications have to deal with the external world though (e.g., API call, disk files management, …).
+Applications have to deal with the external world though (e.g., API call, disk files management, …).
 For all this kind of operations, Katana provides the concept of  `side effects`.
 Side effects can be used to interact with other part of your applications and then dispatch new actions to update your state.

 In order to leverage this functionality you have to adopt the `ActionWithSideEffect` protocol